tunai/hybrid-boat-detection/README.md

 ```
 You should be able to see the version of your Detectron2 (e.g., "0.1") if the installation was sucessful.

-2. Clone and install this repo and its supporting packages (with your Detectron2 python environment activated on anaconda prompt):
+2. Clone and install this repo and its supporting packages (with your Detectron2 python environment activated on Anaconda prompt):
 ```
 git clone https://github.com/tunai/hybrid-boat-detection
 cd hybrid-boat-detection